jsterner30/watchtower/README.md

 ## Running Locally

 Env Vars:
-You can copy the below environment variables into your run configuration
+You can copy the below environment variables into your `.env` file.
 ```
 AWS_REGION=us-west-2
 AWS_PROFILE=<aws-account-name>